More music for more people.

 So, if you’re looking for a slice of the cultural pie, look no further than an event at THSH, from rock to pop, to classical and comedy, there’ll be something for everyone.
 Or, if you’re looking for an awesome venue for your event, get in touch with them to find out more.

-Now offering Independent Birmingham Membership Card holders £10 off the top two price bands to all Birmingham Classical performances AND exclusive discounts on selected rock, pop and entertainment shows throughout the year.
+Now offering Independent Birmingham Members: £10 off the top two price bands to all Birmingham Classical performances AND exclusive discounts on selected rock, pop and entertainment shows throughout the year.
 For a full list of the performances you can enjoy an IBcard discount to, click here.

 Terms and Conditions